thomasa88/ParametricText/README.md

   * `_.date` for retrieving document save date.
   * Workaround for [Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/cannot-select-shx-fonts-on-sketchtext-object/m-p/9606551) when using Autodesk® SHX fonts.
   * Informative error when a text has a negative angle.
+  * Don't re-evaluate texts when the Change Parameters dialog is closed without any changes.
+  * Handle unit-less parameter values.
 * v 1.0.1
   * Fix error when using `_.version` in documents that have never been saved.
   * Redesign logo to comply with app store.